 Guide the ship with reference tracks.
 Supply our mastering engineers with tracks that embody the sound you’re chasing.
 This helps our experts understand your vision, paving the way for a final result that aligns seamlessly with your artistic aspirations.

 Reference tracks provide a clear reference for tonal balance.
-You can highlight elements like the desired level of bass, the brightness of the vocals, or the balance between instruments, allowing the sound engineer to understand your preferences more precisely.
+You can highlight elements such as the desired bass level, the vocals’ brightness, or the balance between instruments, helping the sound engineer understand your preferences more precisely.

 Different genres have distinct sonic characteristics.
 Providing reference tracks helps convey the genre-specific elements you want to capture in your own project.
 This is particularly crucial if the sound engineer may not be familiar with the specific genre you’re working in.